slidevjs/slidev/docs/builtin/components.md

 ### `RenderWhen`

-Render slot only when the context matches (for example when we are in presenter view).
+Render slots depending on whether the context matches (for example whether we are in presenter view).

 #### Usage